Faro National Park: History

-Faro National Park was officially incorporated in 1980 by the government.
+Faro National Park formed a part of the Lamido de Tchamba Reserve, a designated forest reserve since 1947.
+It was officially incorporated in 1980 by the government.
 The park forms a component of a broader protected landscape in Central Africa, which stretches across the Nigerian border as the Gashaka Gumti National Park.

 Geography

 The park covers an area of 3418 km2 and lies in the Faro River basin, predominantly in the drier Sudano-Sahelian region.
-It is located close to the Nigerian border, and there are several hunting reserves spread across the area.
-The park is home to the Faro and Déo rivers, which flows into the national park area.
-The levels of the rivers vary across seasons, revealing sandy embankments during the drier season.
-The topography of park is generally undulating, and consists of river valleys and scattered hill tops on the Savanna plains. with an average altitude of approximately 250 to 700 m above sea level.
+It is located close to the Nigerian border on the west, and there are several hunting reserves spread across the region along the eastern side of the park.
+The park is sandwiched between the Faro and Déo rivers, which flow along the boundaries of the national park.
+The water levels of the rivers vary across seasons, revealing sandy embankments during the drier season.
+The topography of park is generally undulating with an average altitude of approximately 250 to 500 m above sea level.
+It consists of few scattered hills rising to 700 to 1000 m, spread across the Savannah plains.

 Biodiversity

-The vegetation consists of Sudanian savanna woodlands in the south, which is intermingled with mixed grasslands in the north interspersed with dense deciduous and semi-evergreen forests.
-The region has its own micro climate, and the presence of various forest habitats allows for a wide range of species to thrive.
+The vegetation consists of woodlands in the south, which is intermingled with mixed grasslands in the north interspersed with dense deciduous and semi-evergreen forests.
+The region has its own micro climate, and the presence of various forest habitats supports a wide range of species.
 The park is home to large mammals such as cheetahs, black rhinoceros, elephants, lions, and colonies of hippopotamuses.
 It has the largest hippopotamus population in Central and West Africa.